 For my own sanity I wrote a little utility that would let me view all of the attributes in a document.
 That helped a lot but I never felt it was finished because it only allowed me to view existing attributes and I still couldn’t easily create or edit an existing attribute without writing code.

 The app is an add-in and to use it just download and install it using the button below.
 If Inventor is running, you’ll need to restart it to allow Inventor to refresh it’s available add-in list.
-When installed, the Attribute Helper command is added to the Tools tab, in the Part, Assembly, Drawing, Presentation, and iFeatures ribbons, as shown below.
+When installed, the Nifty Attributes command is added to the Tools tab, in the Part, Assembly, Drawing, Presentation, and iFeatures ribbons, as shown below.

-Running the Attribute Helper command displays the dialog below.
+Running the Nifty Attributes command displays the dialog below.

 Once the attribute set is added, the dialog is updated to show the entity and associated attribute set, as shown below.
 Clicking on the entity (“Face” in this case) will highlight the associated entity in the graphics window.

-You can edit the name of an attribute set, delete it, or add attributes to it using the utility.
-If you right-click on the attribute set node in the dialog these are available as options in its context menu.
+You can edit the name of an attribute set, delete it, or add attributes to it using the context menu on the attribute set node, as shown below.

 If you create an attribute, the dialog shown below is displayed where you can specify the name, select the type, and input the value.
 The value of a Byte Array type of attribute is set using the syntax shown below; comma delimited numbers where the values can be any number from 0 to 255.